Can you spot the difference between the following two report pages?

 - If your report runs slow, there are multiple ways to check the cause: use Performance Analyzer or DAX Studio to determine if you can apply some additional steps to improve the report

 - Reduce the number of visuals on your report page – if you don’t need a visual, simply remove it from the page.
 Also, having multiple non-data-related objects, such as shapes or text boxes, will also impact the rendering time.
 Therefore, if you plan to have a lot of shapes, images, icons, etc., consider using PowerPoint.
 There, you can create your desirable page design with all the shapes, icons, and text boxes, save it as an image, and then set this image as a page background in Power BI

 - Reducing the number of visuals on your report page also means that, like in our example, if you have a possibility to satisfy the business request by generating one DAX query instead of 5, you should tend to do it whenever possible

-- Try to display data at a low level of granularity.
+- Try to display data at a high level of granularity.
 VertiPaq excels in vertical aggregations, but performs much worse on a detailed level reporting.
-With that in mind, if you have, let’s say a table with 50.000 rows, and some measures being calculated for each row, you should be better off keeping this high-level detail by taking advantage of the drill-through feature.
+With that in mind, if you have, let’s say a table with 50.000 rows, and some measures being calculated for each row, you should be better off keeping this low-level detail by taking advantage of the drill-through feature.
 So, display aggregated data in the table by default, and then give the user a possibility to drill through to a specific row if necessary

 - If you have a lot of visuals on the page and don’t necessarily need mutual interactions between them, such as cross-filtering, you should simply disable that option: